-Part of the subway will remain closed due to safety concerns about the structural integrity of some of the retaining walls.
-Both Bromley and English Heritage are keen to also see this part reopened in future and we are working with them to see how this could be funded by the Heritage Lottery Fund or other funding sources.
+For the moment, part of the subway may remain closed due to safety concerns about the structural integrity of some of the retaining walls.
+But both Bromley Council and English Heritage are keen to see this part also reopened in future and we are working with them to investigate funding by the Heritage Lottery Fund or other sources.

-Everything we do is being coordinated with the broader plans for regenerating the Crystal Palace Park.
+Everything we are doing s being coordinated with the broader plans for regenerating the Crystal Palace Park.
 Our initiative aligns with the masterplan for the park as well as Bromley’s plans for how the park could be managed and funded in future.